openstack/openstack-manuals/doc/networking-guide/source/adv-config-ipv6.rst

 possible to use the IPv4 metadata service instead.

 Unlike IPv4 the MTU of a given network can be conveyed in the RA messages sent by the router and not in the DHCP messages.
-In Kilo the MTU sent by RADVD is always 1500, but in Liberty changes are planned to allow the RA to send the proper MTU of the network.

 OpenStack control & management network considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~